Asbestos Has Been Found In Makeup Sold At A Popular Tween Clothing Store

 Inhaling asbestos fibers over long periods of time can cause serious lung disease, including cancer and mesothelioma.

-"In this powder designed for children, they could die an untimely death in their 30s or 40s because of the exposure to asbestos in this product," Fitzgerald said.
+"In this powder designed for children, they could die an untimely death in their thirties or forties because of the exposure to asbestos in this product," Fitzgerald said.

 The asbestos fibers, Fitzgerald added, were found in the product's talc, a mineral that's a common ingredient in makeup products.

-"The problem is, it's not necessarily the manufacturer, there was no intent to put this in the talc, but they shouldn't have been using that reserve, because they should've tested it and known that that talc source was contaminated with asbestos," Fitzgerald said.
+"The problem is, it's not necessarily the manufacturer — there was no intent to put this in the talc, but they shouldn't have been using that reserve, because they should've tested it and known that that talc source was contaminated with asbestos," Fitzgerald said.

 The shimmer powder was also found to contain heavy metals barium, chromium, lead, and selenium.